ST10269396/PulsevoteSln/README.md

 Security isn’t just a checkbox for polling apps; it’s what makes results worth trusting.
 If people can spoof identities or stuff the ballot with bots, the data becomes noise and decisions based on it are flawed.
 A common threat is automated bot voting via shared links or exposed endpoints, which we mitigate with rate limiting, link hardening, and verification steps.

 ## Next Phases (roadmap)
-- 01: Setting up Foundations
-- 02: Adding SSL
-- 03: Adding Authentication with JWT
-- 04: Adding Authentication on the frontend
 - 05: Securing your login
 - 06: Adding in CSP
 - 07: Adding RBAC